 Trump administration releases 2,000 California National Guard members from duty in Los Angeles

-The Trump administration is releasing thousands of California National Guard troops from a federal mission in Los Angeles, the Pentagon said Tuesday, over a month after President Trump deployed the troops — over Gov. Gavin Newsom's objections — to respond to protests in the nation's second largest city.
+The Trump administration is releasing thousands of California National Guard members from a federal mission in Los Angeles, the Pentagon said Tuesday, over a month after President Trump deployed the troops — over Gov. Gavin Newsom's objections — to respond to protests in the nation's second-largest city.

 "Thanks to our troops who stepped up to answer the call, the lawlessness in Los Angeles is subsiding," Pentagon spokesman Sean Parnell said in a statement.

 Around 2,000 Guard troops will be released, Parnell said, or half of the roughly 4,000 who were brought under federal control.
-About 700 active-duty Marines were also sent to the Los Angeles area last month, part of an effort to protect federal immigration agents.
+About 700 active-duty Marines were also sent to the Los Angeles area last month, part of an effort to protect immigration agents and federal property.

 Separately, around 150 Guard members were returned to the state of California earlier this month to help fight wildfires.